cdalzell/Lahman/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs or NOTEs on win-builder

-The local Windows check gave 1 NOTE; this is expected because Lahman is a large data package:
+The local Windows check gave 1 NOTE; this is expected because Lahman is a large annually released data package:

 > checking installed package size
 >    installed size is  6.3Mb